 The financial close solution in NetSuite

 NetSuite has a Period Close Checklist that accountants must go through in order to close a month.
-Below I’ll take you through each of the steps in this checklist, and add some color to what those steps really mean in NetSuite!
+Below I’ll take you through each of the steps in this checklist, and add some colour to what those steps really mean in NetSuite!

 Good to know: Pretty much every accounting software out there has some form of period close functionality built into it, or at the very least will make it possible for accountants to perform their period closing tasks.